lochstar/nativescript-cast/README.md

   Fetch queue item IDs.
 The response is returned by the event `onDidReceiveQueueItemIDs`.

-- `queueFetchItemsForIDs(queueItemIDs: number[]): void`
+- `queueFetchItemAtIndex(index: number): void`

-  Fetch queue item data.
+  Fetch queue item data by index.
 The response is returned by the event `onDidReceiveQueueItems`.

 - `queueInsertItem(options: QueueInsertItemOptions): void`